December 31st

 In its original form, a pearl is lustrous.
 One does not have to scrub or polish it to make it shine brighter.
 In fact, grinding only harms the pearl because it chips away its layers!
 By its very nature, it has the shine that it has.
 Any method of processing can neither make it shine less nor more!

 That is true for the characteristics of a person as well.
-They will shine all on their own, whether he is sitting on a king's throne or living in some obscure thatch his originality, attributes and nature will not change.
-Just as the sweetness is inseparable from sugar, just as saltiness is inseverable from salt, so is the intrinsic characteristic of anyone or anything.
-No contentions there.
+They will shine all on their own, whether he is sitting on a king's throne or living in some obscure thatch, his originality, attributes, and nature will not change.
+Just as sweetness is inseparable from sugar, just as saltiness is inseverable from salt, so are the intrinsic characteristics of anyone or anything.
+No contentions about this.

 Trust your nature and let it shine, all on its own accord!
 At the same time, let the nature of others shine through in all their glories as well.